DariaNau/developer-profile-generator/README.md

 A command-line application that dynamically generates a PDF profile from a GitHub username.
 The application will be invoked with the following command: node index.js.
 The user will be prompted for a favorite color, which will be used as the background color to style created portfolio.html and portfolio.pdf.

-## The PDF will be populated with the following:

-- Profile image
-- User name
-- User location via Google Maps
-- User GitHub profile
-- User blog
-- User bio
-- Number of public repositories
-- Number of followers
-- Number of GitHub stars
-- Number of users following

 ##  Business Context

 Following the common templates for user stories, we can frame this challenge as follows: